Sarek: Reception

 In 2009, IGN ranked Sarek as the 13th best character of Star Trek overall.
 In 2015, SyFy rated Sarek as among the top 21 most interesting supporting characters of Star Trek.

-In 2016, ScreenRant rated Sarek as the 11th best character in Star Trek overall as presented in television series and films up to that time, highlighting the character's relationship with his son Spock.
+In 2016, Screen Rant rated Sarek as the 11th best character in Star Trek overall as presented in television series and films up to that time, highlighting the character's relationship with his son Spock.
 They note how Sarek appears across multiple incarnations of Star Trek, and both Spock and Sarek try to understand each other and their own feelings.

 In 2017, Den of Geek ranked Mark Lenard's Sarek as the number one best guest acting performance on Star Trek: The Next Generation, for his performances in "Sarek" and "Unification, Part I".

 In 2018, CBR ranked Sarek the 5th best recurring character of all Star Trek, noting strong performances by Mark Lenard and multiple appearances across different films and shows.